TheCSharpAcademy/CodeReviews.Console.Flashcards/STUDY.ConsoleApp.Flashcards/README.md

-# Flashcards Console App

 This is a simple console-based flashcards application developed as part of The C# Academy's learning projects.
-It serves as a practical exercise to reinforce fundamental C# programming concepts.

 ## Overview